 |Engine||1.5-litre turbo diesel||1.5-litre turbo diesel|

-When it comes to diesel engines, both cars are likely to match each other.
-Going by Nexon’s rivals, it is likely to come with a 1.5-litre turbo diesel engine that makes close to 110BHP power and 210Nm torque.
-Transmission options on the Nexon diesel will likely be a 6-speed manual and an optional AMT.
+When it comes to diesel engines, both cars are quite even until you consider their torque outputs.
+The Nexon comes with a turbocharged RevoTorq diesel engine that displaces 1.5 litres.
+This engine has a peak power output of 108BHP and peak torque output of 260Nm.
+Transmission duties on the Nexon diesel are handled by a 6-speed manual gearbox.
 The BRV comes with a 1.5-litre iDTEC turbo diesel engine that makes 100BHP power and 200Nm torque.
 This engine comes with a 6-speed manual gearbox as the only transmission choice.
-If Tata offers an AMT with its diesel engine, it will have a big edge over the BRV in this department.

 Tata Nexon vs Honda BRV – Mileage Comparison